 In many small solar co-ops these roles are often taken on by a single person or very small group, sometimes for years on end.
-Some may like it that way, but for many it turns out to be a frustrating experience, and an unproductive one.
-Many solar co-ops with larger ambitions have stopped at one installation – only a handful have done more than scratch the surface of what is possible locally.
+Some may like it that way, but for many, it turns out to be a frustrating experience and an unproductive one.
+Many solar co-ops with larger ambitions have stopped at one installation – only a handful have managed to go beyond scratching the surface of what is possible locally.
 Dedicated activists become stuck servicing onerous management requirements instead of developing and building new solar.

 We focus on solar embedded within communities – principally on rooftops rather than solar fields.
 There are many such sites for solar in every village, town and city, right next to or on top of buildings that need reasonably priced, sustainable electricity.
 That demand is going to soar as electric vehicles take over.
 Sooner or later every suitable rooftop will need to have solar panels.

 We nurture and grow our activist base by breaking down the work into more manageable portions to enable people with less time to participate; encouraging specialisms and the increase of expertise; providing support through peer mentoring and paid staff; bringing volunteers together with a sense of purpose, achievement and fun!

 A large-scale approach brings many benefits – increased purchasing power and standardisation of approach enables community solar to be viable under much harsher commercial conditions.
 Crucially, the removal of duplicated functions frees activists up to do the important work they need to do – not everybody wants to or needs to scrutinise accounts, book halls for AGMs, or update a website.

 - Install 100MW of rooftop solar.
 Each year this will save nearly 40,000 tonnes of CO2 emissions and produce enough electricity to drive over 250 million miles by electric car.